-In 2019, China’s consumer electronics market was 126 billion RMB in size.
+In 2019, the consumer electronics market in China generated about 126 billion RMB in revenues.
 Consumer electronics refers to any electronic device that people use in everyday life.
 This includes televisions, cameras, headphones, tablets, smartphones and many other home products.
-The consumer electronics market in China is a huge sector of China’s e-commerce market, with Apple being one of the most popular foreign brands among Chinese millennials.
+Consumer electronics is a huge sector of China’s e-commerce market, with Apple being one of the most popular foreign brands among Chinese millennials.
 According to GfK retail, the online share of computers, communications, and consumer electronics sales in China reached over 30 percent in the first half of 2018.
-With the growing middle class, the number of users in the consumer electronics market in China has increased significantly.
+With the growing middle class, the number of users in China’s consumer electronics market has increased significantly.

-Data Source: Statista, Chinese consumer electronics market size
+Data Source: Statista, China’s consumer electronics market size

-The COVID-19 outbreak in China had a great impact on the Chinese consumer electronics market in China.
+The COVID-19 outbreak in China had a great impact on the Chinese consumer electronics market.
 Forecast predicts it will see a decline in revenue growth from 16.8% in 2020 to 6.1% in 2021.

 Data Source: Statista, Chinese consumer electronics market revenue growth

-Smart technologies drive the growth of the consumer electronics market in China
+Smart technologies drive the growth of the consumer electronics in China

 The popularity of AI in China has brought new development opportunities to the consumer electronics market in China.
 In the next decade, smart homes and IoTs (Internet of Things) will be a huge development opportunity for manufacturers.